 Willingness to continue learning is considered a major asset by many employers.

 8. attention to detail

 This is an essential skill for personal support workers.
 A big part of your job is noticing and reporting changes in patient health and behavior.
 Because they work so closely with patients, PSWs are often the first to notice when something is wrong.

 Also, when following care plans, it's crucial for PSWs to notice every single detail and ensure the patient gets the care they require.

 From moving a patient with special equipment to recognizing signs of elder abuse or other health risks—personal support workers play a key role in keeping patients safe and healthy.

 You must stay focused and have excellent observation skills to do this job well.

 Working as a PSW usually requires a fair bit of physical exercise.
 For example, to succeed in this career, you should be able to:

-- stay on your feet for 4 hours at a time
+- Stay on your feet for four hours at a time

 This is definitely an active job.
 Some of your patients will need a lot of support to move around, or change positions.
 And you'll be on your feet helping with routine tasks like bathing, dressing, meal preparation, and going to and from appointments.